nllz/IRTF-HRPC/draft-terminology.md

 To summarise this document, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future.

 Authors SHOULD:

  * Replace the oppressive term "master-slave" with more accurate alternatives, for instance from the list of <xref target="master-slave"/>.
  * Replace the oppressive term "blacklist-whitelist" with more accurate alternative, for instance from the list of suggested alternatives at <xref target="blacklist-whitelist"/>.
  * Reflect on their use of metaphors generally
- * Use the neutral "they" as the singular pronoun and
+ * Use the neuter "they" as the singular pronoun and
  * Consider to roll back technical hard coding of their code and protocols with the documented knowledge available online {{socketwench}}.

 RFC Editor and Reviewers SHOULD:
  * Offer alternatives for oppressive terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
  * Suggest to Authors that even when referencing other specifications that have not replaced oppressive terminology they could provide another term with a note that the term is original and not being suggested by the Author.

-# References not cited above (yet)

-'‘Anyone can edit’, not everyone does: Wikipedia and the gender gap' by Ford, Heather and Wajcman, Judy (2017) Social Studies of Science.
-ISSN 0306-3127

-Grant, Barbara M. "Master—slave dialogues in humanities supervision...https://doi.org/10.1177/1474022207084880

-Miller, Carolyn.
-"A Humanistic Rationale for Technical Writing"

 # Security Considerations